Penguins vs. Islanders: Betting Trends, Odds, Advanced Stats

 Penguins Advanced Stats

-- In its past 10 contests, Pittsburgh has hit the over five times.

-- The Penguins have averaged a total of 6.4 combined goals in their last 10 games, 0.4 greater than this matchup's total of 6.
+- The average amount of goals in the Penguins' past 10 games is 0.3 more than the over/under of 6 set for this game.

-- During their last 10 games, the Penguins and their opponents are averaging 6.1 goals, 1.4 goals lower than their season-long per-game average.
+- During their last 10 games, the Penguins' goals per game average is 0.3 higher than their season-long average.

+- The Penguins are ranked 26th in the NHL with 102 goals this season, an average of three per contest.

+- The Penguins have allowed the fourth-fewest goals in NHL action this season, 91 (2.7 per game).

 Watch the NHL on Max with the B/R Sports Add-On